Tempo logotype

 Recap

 Appfire and Tempo both live inside the Atlassian ecosystem, and both serve teams running delivery in Jira.
-They just sit at different layers.
-Appfire's offer is ecosystem consolidation and visual planning – the right partner for teams rationalizing a fragmented Jira app portfolio or needing BigPicture's program view.
+They solve different problems.
+Appfire's offer is ecosystem consolidation and visual planning – the right fit for teams rationalizing a fragmented app portfolio or leaning on BigPicture's program view.
+If that's the requirement, Appfire handles it well.

 Tempo's offer is portfolio economics.
 It answers what CFOs, controllers, and PMO directors ask when they have to justify program investment, defend CapEx classifications, or figure out whether actual capacity matched what was planned.